fossmanjack/manciple-rn/doc/main.md

 ---

-I think I need to just save the _Pantries array to storage every time it's updated --
+I think I need to just save the _Lists array to storage every time it's updated --

 1. check to see if it's been updated since last push
 2. if ... and here we introduce the possibility of collision

 No, I think what I really need to do is save the history chain to the remote server in order to prevent collisions.
-Each time a pantriesSlice action is dispatched, it should push that action onto the remote stack, and then the remote stack should unshift ...
+Each time a listsSlice action is dispatched, it should push that action onto the remote stack, and then the remote stack should unshift ...

 Remote stack is array of action objects: